Aging With Down Syndrome

-DSAWM hosts monthly MNO in two locations: Lakeshore (Grand Haven/Muskegon) and Grand Rapids.
+DSAWM hosts monthly MNO in three locations: Lakeshore (Grand Haven/Muskegon), Grand Rapids, and Kalamazoo.
 Mothers raising children with Down syndrome meet at local restaurants to share experiences and support.
 DSAWM pays for first-time attendees meals (excluding alcohol).
-Regional MNO is dinners are hosted twice a year at the Masonic Center By the Cooking Capers class.
 Visit the DSAWM calendar for upcoming dates.

 Parents for Parents mentors are a group of “veteran” moms and dads who have stood in the shoes of new parents of babies with Down syndrome.
-They have received specialized training to provide support to other families.
-If you are interested in being connected to a parent mentor or training to become a mentor, contact DSAWM at (616) 956-3488 or email@example.com.
-Click here to view the Parents For Parents flyer.
+If you are interested in being connected to a parent mentor or becoming a mentor, contact DSAWM at 616-956-3488 or email@example.com.

 Weekly Update and DSA Press Newsletters